Our Process

 Barrel Program

-We started putting beer into barrels during our first summer open and those barrels became the seeds of a barrel program that fuels Big Beer Week, our largest annual event, and one of the marquee events for high-gravity and barrel-aged beers in the state of Minnesota.
-Lupulin’s barrel program typically consists of 100+ oak barrels (bourbon, rye, scotch, rum, etc.) housing a variety of beers from Imperial Stouts (i.e. Barrel God) and Imperial Brown Ales (i.e. Rye Nutz) to strong lagers and barleywines.
-Our extensive barrel inventory provides us with ample stock to create a variety of special blends, such as Barrel God Cuvée and our line of Demigod releases.
-While we have and will continue to use a variety of adjuncts (i.e. vanilla, cacao nibs, fruits, spices, etc.) in some of our creations, Lupulin’s barrel program focuses first and foremost on highlighting the unique contributions of barrel type coupled with the time spent aging.
+We began filling barrels during our first summer open, laying the foundation for a barrel program that now anchors Big Beer Week, our largest annual event and one of Minnesota’s marquee showcases for high-gravity and barrel-aged beers.
+Lupulin’s barrel program typically includes more than 100 oak barrels: bourbon, rye, scotch, rum, and more, aging a diverse range of beers, from Imperial Stouts like Barrel God and Imperial Brown Ales like Rye Nutz to strong lagers and barleywines.
+This deep barrel inventory allows us to craft thoughtful blends such as Barrel God Cuvée and our Demigod series.
+While select releases incorporate adjuncts like vanilla, cacao nibs, fruit, or spices, the focus of our barrel program remains on expressing the character of each barrel and the complexity developed through time and aging.